AlphaFold3 at TACC

 After downloading, you must manually place the model parameters in the appropriate directory in your work environment.

-Note: TACC cannot distribute the AlphaFold3 model weights.
+Note: TACC cannot distribute the AlphaFold3 model parameters.

 Running AlphaFold3